-- A minimum of 40 courses of 3 credits or more and 2 labs (science degrees vary according to major), which includes the successful completion of the Core Curriculum (general core requirements and distribution requirements), an academic major, and electives. - A minimum of 122 credits (science degrees vary according to major). - ∠∠ A minimum grade point average (QPA) of 2.00. - Residency requirement: the final 30 credits (senior year), at least half of all courses in one=s major, and at least half of the courses required for the degree, must be taken at Villanova University.
-Students may complement their majors by taking one or more interdisciplinary concentrations, as described below in the section on AMinors, Concentrations, and Certificates.@
+- ☐ A minimum of 40 courses of three credits or more and two labs (science degrees vary according to major), which includes the successful completion of the Core Curriculum (general core requirements and distribution requirements), an academic major, and electives. - A minimum of 122 credits (science degrees vary according to major). - ☐ A minimum grade point average (OPA) of 2.00. - Residency requirement: the final 30 credits (senior year), at least half of all courses in one's major, and at least half of the courses required for the degree, must be taken at Villanova University.
+Students may complement their majors by taking one or more interdisciplinary concentrations, as described in the section on "Majors and Interdisciplinary Concentrations."
+With the permission of the College Dean, study as part of an approved International Studies program may count towards the residency requirement.